zachaa2/AI4C-Coral-Bleaching/data/README.md

 # Data for Coral Bleaching Project

 The scripts require the dependencies outlines in ```requirements.txt```.
-Good practice is to create a virtual enviornment and instal the dependencies there.
+Good practice is to create a virtual enviornment and install the dependencies there.

 The following scripts are the tools developed and used to collect the CoralNet data and corresponding annotations.